When to go?

 All year round, primates such as western guereza colobus, grey-cheeked mangabey and putty-nosed monkey are seen regularly with infrequent sightings of bongo, western sitatunga and red river hog on the periphery of Lango Bai.
 Night drives may yield galagos, palm civet and spotted hyaena – the latter in savannah areas.

-Transition Season - December To February; June To August
+Dry Season - January To February; May To September

 With limited rain during this period, the air can be relatively hazy, a white film of clouds covering the sky most days.
 Humidity however is lower than in the green season.
 Daytime temperatures are typically cooler.
 Water levels on the Lekoli River are lower but boating is still possible.

-Ripe fruits during this period (especially February and August) mean that elephants and gorillas wander more widely to obtain these, with gorillas feeding primarily in trees – thus allowing easier sightings.
+Ripe fruits during this period (especially February and August) mean that elephants and gorillas wander more widely to obtain these, with gorillas feeding primarily in trees – thus allowing better visibility during sightings.

 Photographically, conditions are typically overcast with muted light.
 Focus on photographing subjects against greener forest backdrops where possible at this time.

 Aside from the ‘usual’ sightings of western guereza colobus, grey-cheeked mangabey and putty-nosed monkey, harnessed bushbuck often sighted at Lango Bai together with several herds of forest buffalo moving between the various bais in the Park.
-Chimpanzee sightings are good all year.
+Chimpanzee sightings are possible.

 Birding is excellent in both rainforest and savannah areas with intra-African migrant species present from June to August.
 Some highlights may include shining-blue kingfisher, Hartlaub’s duck, great blue turaco, bare-cheeked trogon, black-casqued wattled hornbill, streaky-throated barbet, black and white flycatcher, shining drongo, yellow-mantled widowbird, yellow longbill and banded prinia.